Nicolai History, Family Crest & Coats of Arms

 The surname Nicolai was first found in the Province of Vivarais (later, Languedoc,) where a Guy, or Guglielmo of Florence, Italy founded the Countal and Baronial House of Nicolay.

-Important Dates for the Nicolai family
+Early History of the Nicolai family

 This web page shows only a small excerpt of our Nicolai research.
 Another 109 words (8 lines of text) covering the years 1736, 1789, 1815, and 1848 are included under the topic Early Nicolai History in all our PDF Extended History products and printed products wherever possible.